panagiotis-bellias-it21871/reference-letters-system/README.md

 Select **Install Suggested Plugins** and when the process is finished register as a new admin user providing credentials you want.
 Clink on the buttons to get started with Jenkins CI/CD Tool.

 We have a job for this main repository.

+Go to 'Manage Jenkins' to specify the shell executable as '/bin/bash'